Low-Carbon, Climate-Resilient Communities and Regions

 Land and water policy can shape the built and natural environment to reduce the extent of climate change and to help communities and natural systems withstand the impacts of a warmer climate.
 The Lincoln Institute is advancing good planning practices to address these challenges, and aspires to foster climate justice as a key element of this work.

-Communities across the globe are contending with the impacts of climate change and finding ways to adapt.
-Through networks and communities of practice, courses and workshops, research, and publications, the Lincoln Institute identifies and shares best practices for resilience.
-With partners, we bring together elected officials, community members, and key planning and policy staff to discuss adaptation activities.
+Communities across the globe are contending with accelerating climate change and finding ways to adapt.
+Through networks and communities of practice, courses and workshops, research, and publications, the Lincoln Institute identifies and shares promising practices for land-based greenhouse gas mitigation, adaptation, and resilience.
+With partners, we bring together elected officials, community members, and key planning and policy staff for climate action.

 Planning Best Practices